Are you a student seeking Financial Assistance?

 Applicants are required to give specific details of their requirements, with associated costs, to enable the fullest and sympathetic consideration to be given by the Trustees who meet twice a year to consider grant applications in March and September.

 Bishop Sumner was Bishop of Winchester from 1827 until 1869.
-As was his wish, after his death in 1874, he was buried in Hale churchyard.
+As was his wish, after his death in 1874, he was buried in the churchyard at St John’s.
 He is remembered especially for his interest in education.

 The Bishop Sumner Educational Foundation (BSEF) was established by the investment of the parish share of the proceeds from the sale of the local church school.
 The fund is intended to assist with the education of individual students under the age of 25 whose residence is within the bounds of the ancient parish of Farnham with priority for the ecclesiastical parish of Hale.

-Under the chairmanship of the Priest in Charge of Badshot Lea and Hale the BSEF is administered by a Board of Trustees comprising of:
+The Priest in Charge of Badshot Lea and Hale chairs a Board of Trustees of the BSEF, comprising: